 Address: Shop 6, 178 Leura Mall, Leura

-Ancient pine trees line the streets of Wentworth Falls, a historic train station still stands and an array patisseries and cafes bring a taste of Europe to the mountains.
+Ancient pine trees line the streets of Wentworth Falls, a historic train station still stands and an array of patisseries and cafes bring a taste of Europe to the mountains.

-Make the most of cold day by snuggling into a cosy corner of Fed café with a steaming cup of coffee before you duck into Wentworth Fall’s Bakery Patisserie Schwarz for a warm pretzel to go.
+Make the most of a cold day by snuggling into a cosy corner of Fed café with a steaming cup of coffee before you duck into Wentworth Fall’s Bakery Patisserie Schwarz for a warm pretzel to go.

 Drive to Kings Tableland lookout to enjoy your pretzel as you admire one of the most breathtaking views in the Blue Mountains.